Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 ‘Total Eclipse of the Heart’ by Bonnie Tyler

-- ‘Every now and then I fall apart’ meaning when something or someone fails to work or function properly.
+‘Every now and then I fall apart’ meaning when something (can be used for objects when they stop working) or someone fails to function properly (mainly emotionally for people).

 ‘Drive My Car’ by The Beatles